 by JJ Warshaw and Laura Winters

-MIRROR IMAGE, the story of Jade Jennings, a high-achieving high schooler (with OCD) whose dream of getting into Northwestern’s school of journalism is threatened when she develops an eating disorder during her senior year.
-Told with immense humor, MIRROR IMAGE seeks to bring humanity to an issue that affects as many as 1 out of 10 teenage girls.
+MIRROR IMAGE, the story of Jade Jennings, a high-achieving high schooler whose dream of getting into Northwestern’s school of journalism is threatened when she develops an eating disorder during her senior year.
+Told with immense humor and honesty and no preachy PSAs, MIRROR IMAGE spotlights an issue that affects as many as 1 out of 10 teenage girls.

 MIRROR IMAGE was a semi-finalist in the National Alliance for Musical Theatre and the Alhadeff Family Charitable Foundation's 15 minute musical challenge.

 Top of Act 1: Jade reminds herself why she needs to stay on track during her senior year: Northwestern's acceptance rate is now only 6%.

 Near the end of Act 1: Jade's co-editor informs Jade that the most recent piece she turned in for the paper was full of mistakes.
 A (literally) hungry Jade contemplates giving in to what her body really needs.